Industry

 Before touching a single screen, I spent time with Arvin understanding the business — not just the product brief.
 What I found was that the landing page wasn't the path to more paid subscribers.
 The product was.

-My recommendation: cut the marketing site entirely.
-Launch freemium instead.
 Let users get inside the platform, experience the value directly, and convert on their own terms.
 Build the conversion path into the product — not in front of it.

 That single decision reduced scope by 30%.
 It unblocked the team, clarified the narrative, and changed the entire framing of the launch.